 - This is a Spanish speaking country.
 If your reaction to this is “Well, duh!” you’ll fit right in.
 But we’ve heard enough North Americans complain about this to include it.
 BTW, you don’t have to speak any Spanish.
 The Chautauqua will be conducted in English and when we roam around, we’ll have bilingual folks to smooth the way.
 If you do speak a bit a Spanish that’s great.
 You’ll find a warm response from the local people when you try.

 - Refunds.
-You will be asked to pay for your trip in three installments, beginning with $500 non-refundable deposit due with your registration.
+You will be asked to pay for your trip in three installments, beginning with $500 deposit due with your registration.
 We are a small company and the success of this Chautauqua depends on people being seriously committed when they sign up.
-That said, should events beyond your control force you to cancel, we will refund half your registration if cancelled one month prior to the event.
-If we are able to fill your space, we will refund the entire balance of the registration.
+That said, should events beyond your control force you to cancel prior to July 15th, we will refund your money minus a $50 registration fee.
+If you cancel after July 15th your will forfeit your $500 deposit unless we find a replacement for your spot.